Dale Stephens (politician)

-Dale G. Stephens (born November 23, 1959, in Huntington, West Virginia) is an American politician and a Democratic member of the West Virginia House of Delegates representing District 17 since January 12, 2013.
+Dale G. Stephens (born November 23, 1959) is an American politician who was a Democratic member of the West Virginia House of Delegates representing District 17 from January 12, 2013 to 2014.
 Stephens served consecutively from January 2005 until January 2013 and non-consecutively from January 2001 until January 2003 in a District 16 seat.

 Education

 Stephens earned his BS from Marshall University.